Muse-haut/Miyo/README.md

 ### 🎲 Miscellaneous
 - ‘dice’: Roll a die (1-6)
 - ‘talk’: Generate a random phrase

+### 🛠️​ Moderator Commands
+- ‘welcome’ : Set welcome messages for your server and in which channel the bot will send it (for the moment, messages aren't customizable, but are randoms)
+- ‘autoban’ : Using a list of user which has already been spotted as bad, it'll ban them automatically if activated.
+You can also set where the message (for what reasons the user has been banned) will be sended

 ## 🤖 4 - Bot interactions
 In addition to the commands, Miyo interacts in several ways: